 Cameron is the primary photographer at your weding.
-Jamelle Kelly has collaborated and worked with Cameron as her second photographer for a decade.
-Cameron has photographer friends and partners all over the world and occasionally works with other second photographers.
+Cameron has associates and partners all over the world and works with talented, experienced second photographers.
 The primary and secondary photographer work as a team at your wedding, and we are able to cover your wedding from two perspectives.
 There are certain circumstances that require an assistant and or third photographer.

 Will you attend our rehearsal dinner?